The most award winning

 New federal laws aimed at encouraging drug companies to study how well their products work in children have had the unintended consequence of weakening already vague protections that prevent child research subjects from being exploited, a leading human subjects research advocate claims.

 Passage of the Better Pharmaceuticals for Children Act (incorporated into the Food and Drug Administration Modernization Act [FDAMA]) in 1997 and the preceding Prescription Drug User Fee Act (PDUFA) in 1992 have created an environment in which children have become valuable research commodities, says Vera Hassner Sharav, MLS, president of The Alliance for Human Research Protection (AHRP), a nonprofit research advocacy organization based in New York City.

 These laws, which provide financial incentives to pharmaceutical companies to perform research involving children, set in motion radical shifts in public policy away from protecting children by setting limits on permissible research risks to a policy aimed at broadening the inclusion of children in trials as test subjects, she notes.

 In particular, FDAMA provides an additional six months of patent exclusivity for the manufacturer of pharmaceuticals that have undergone testing in children.
 Such an extension of patent rights can represent millions of dollars in profit.

-In a report published in the American Journal of Bioethics,1 Hassner Sharav presents case studies detailing incidents in which children have been included in research projects that placed them at significant risk of harm without the potential for direct benefit to the child subject (in violation of federal human subjects research protections laws).
+In a recent report published in the American Journal of Bioethics,1 Hassner Sharav presents case studies detailing incidents in which children have been included in research projects that placed them at significant risk of harm without the potential for direct benefit to the child subject (in violation of federal human subjects research protections laws).
 In fact, in many instances, children are included as research subjects in trials that do not seem likely to yield scientifically valid information for any population.